fabian-lauer/dbus-shelly-3em-smartmeter/README.md

 ```
 ⚠️ Check configuration after that - because service is already installed an running and with wrong connection data (host, username, pwd) you will spam the log-file

-## Configuration
+### Change config.ini
-Within the project there is a file 'config.ini' - just change the values - most important is the host, username and password in section "ONPREMISE".
+Within the project there is a file `/data/dbus-shelly-3em-smartmeter/config.ini` - just change the values - most important is the host, username and password in section "ONPREMISE".
 The "DEFAULT" section is not used / has no alternatives at the moment.

 ## Used documentation
 - https://github.com/victronenergy/venus/wiki/dbus#grid   DBus paths for Victron namespace